CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 ## Hazard-specific datasets

-TODO
-Datasets with pre-processing, event selection, additional modelling applied.
+They usually built on top of general climate datasets and have additional processing and filtering applied to quantify specific hazards more directly.
-From simple statistical summaries of climate variables in an easy-to-access format to information created from models of or based on physical processes.
+This ranges from the detection of hazardous events and basic statistical summaries of climate variables in an easy-to-access format to the application of dedicated hazard models to produce hazard indicators.
-Many of these datasets build on general climate datasets as input to the hazard-specific models.

 ### <img src="../../images/icon_s/icon_s_floods.png" alt="" class="hazard-icon"> Floods